malferov/hello/README.md

 In order to deploy infrastructure, proceed with following steps on Management Workstation.
 Export the following environment variables and set parameters in `var.tf` file.
 Environment variables consist of sensitive data, while var.tf consists of parameters committed to the source.
+Please note it is necessary to whitelist your nat public ip in var.tf (`trasted` variable)
 ```
 export AWS_ACCESS_KEY_ID=<your_aws_access_key>
 export AWS_SECRET_ACCESS_KEY=<your_aws_secret_key>